 If you look at the footnotes, you realize that the sources for this statistic are decades old; most citations lead to Vaclav Smil’s Enriching the Earth, published in 2000.
 Nonetheless:

-The statistic holds true today – the number is closer to 1.024%, as I’ll demonstrate.
+The statistic holds true today, as I’ll demonstrate.

 We only need three pieces of data (beyond unit conversions):